-work can have a serious impact on an employee’s life.
-In many cases it can be sorted out with a quiet word.
+Bullying or harassment in the workplace can have a serious impact on an employee’s life.
+In many cases, it can be sorted out with a quiet word.
 In some cases, however, it may be necessary to take legal action.
 Miller Samuel Hill Brown can help.
+Our expert employment law solicitors in Glasgow can assist employees and businesses throughout Scotland, contact us today for advice.

 There are a number of employment laws in the UK which provide for employee protection against bullying or harassment in the workplace.